d2l-ai/d2l-en/chapter_attention-and-transformers/large-pretraining-transformers.md

 :numref:`fig_bert-finetune-classification` illustrates fine-tuning of BERT for sentiment analysis.
 The transformer encoder is a pretrained BERT, which takes a text sequence as input and feeds the “&lt;cls&gt;” representation (global representation of the input) into an additional MLP to predict the sentiment.
 During fine-tuning on a sentiment analysis dataset, MLP is trained from scratch while pretrained parameters of BERT are updated.
 BERT does more than sentiment analysis.
 The general language representations learned by the 350-million-parameter BERT (BERT-Large) from 250 billion training tokens advanced the state of the art for natural language tasks such as single text classification, text pair classification or regression, text tagging, and question answering.

 You may note that these downstream tasks include text pair understanding.
 BERT pretraining has another loss for predicting whether one sentence immediately follows the other.
-However, this loss was later found not useful when pretraining RoBERTa, a BERT variant of the same size, on much bigger text data with 2000 billion tokens :cite:`liu2019roberta`.
+However, this loss was later found not useful when pretraining RoBERTa, a BERT variant of the same size, on 2000 billion tokens :cite:`liu2019roberta`.
 Other derivatives of BERT improved model architectures or pretraining objectives, such as
 ALBERT (enforcing parameter sharing) :cite:`lan2019albert`, SpanBERT (representing and predicting spans of text) :cite:`joshi2020spanbert`, DistilBERT (lightweight via knowledge distillation) :cite:`sanh2019distilbert`,